Professors: Gaber, Hughes, Johnson (Chair)

 PSYCHOLOGY OF RELIGION

 A study into the broad insights of psychology in relation to the phenomena of religion and religious behavior.
-The course concentrates on religious experience or manifestations rather than concepts.
+Concentrates on religious experience or manifestations rather than concepts.
 Tentative solutions are sought to questions such as: What does it feel like to be religious or to have a religious experience?
 What is the religious function in human development?
 How does one think psychologically about theological problems?
 Alternate years.

 TOPICS IN COMPARATIVE RELIGIONS